FullStaQD/architecture/docs/06_runtime_view.md

 1. Simulation App:
     - The Simulation App is the entry point for this scenario.
-    - It takes the molecule specification and passes it down to the Hartree-Fock
+    - It takes the molecule specification and passes it down to the Hartree-Fock algorithm

 2. Hartree-Fock:
     - The Hartree-Fock is the first transformation step to get from the molecule input to a quantum ready representation